CampConn/Capstone/Code/kmean/README.md

 1. install python35 if you have no python on your device.

-2. then install whl for packages that are going to use.
+2. then install whl for packages that are going to use. tensorflow is not used in this project, I just uploaded all of my packages folder.

 3. open the file and run the kmeans_10_test.py